- Course Type: Undergraduate

 The course highlights the major concerns of modern zoology in relation to environmental and medical biology, and introduces you to cell biological and other analytical techniques, fieldwork and computer-aided data handling procedures.

-Work in the Junior Sophister (third) year provides a broad overview of zoology and includes core courses in:
+Work in third year provides a broad overview of zoology and includes core courses in:

 There are also additional options selected from the environmental or medical zoology programmes.

-A major component of the Senior Sophister (fourth) year is the research project.
-In previous years projects have included parasites in African children, conservation of squirrels, deep sea fisheries and others on biodiversity, climate change and pollution.
+A major component of fourth year is the research project.
+In previous years projects have included parasites in African children, conservation of squirrels, deep sea fisheries, and others on biodiversity, climate change and pollution.
 Tutorials in specialist areas are selected from freshwater biology, marine biology, wildlife biology, evolution and behaviour, molecular biology, developmental biology and parasitology.

 Tel: +353 1 896 1366